 Alternatively, it could provide a long-interest line of credit.
 With M1, for example, I could borrow up to 40 percent of my portfolio’s value with interest payments between 5 percent and 6.5 percent.
 Robinhood’s margin investing is controlled by its partner, Robinhood Financial, and costs $5 per month plus interest rates between 5 percent and 9 percent.

 Of course, margin loan borrowing carries some risk.
-For example, if the securities in my portfolio decline in value and I’ve borrowed against them, I might face the liquidation of my securities and lose all the benefits of investing.
+For example, suppose the securities in my portfolio decline in value, and I borrow against them.
+In that case, I might face the liquidation of my securities and lose all the benefits of investing.

-I could even lose more than my initial investment and interest rates could rise, increasing the cost of my loan.
-While I like the option for margin loans that some apps provide, I think I should avoid using them unless absolutely necessary.
-Even if I do use them, I want to limit the amount I borrow.
+I could even lose more than my initial investment, and interest rates could rise, increasing my loan cost.
+While I like the margin loans option that some apps provide, I should avoid using them unless necessary.
+Even if I use them, I want to limit the amount of my borrowing.

 See Related: Best Credit Builder Loans